Early Years - Ms Lonsdale 2022 - 2023

 Our Curriculum

 Each half term the children's interests will lead us to a topic to cover as a context for learning.
-Examples of previous topic webs can be found in our files section.
-Our current topic web for "Kings and Queens" can also be found as a digital download.
+Examples of previous topic webs can be found in the media section at the bottom of the page.
+Our first topic of the year will be 'All about me'.

 Descriptive writing